tatermysalad/CA-T1A2Portfolio/README.md

             }
 ```

--   Home page words 'Ed', 'simplicity','design' and 'function' change with mouse hover (not as noticable on phones with no mouse though)
+-   Home page words 'Ed', 'simplicity','design' and 'function' change with mouse hover (not as noticable on mobile)

 ```scss
 .about-me-sub {